grantj-re3/MusiCalzone/violin/Links_ViolinLessonsBeginner.md

      * [6m22s] If pinky falls off the bow, consider purchasing a "pinky grip" (or "pinky hold") bow training aid
    - [6m50s] Exercise 3: With the bow held vertically, move the bow up and down by flexing the fingers
      * Quite challenging
-     * Use all 5 fingers but especially and the back two
+     * Use all 5 fingers but especially the thumb and the back two
      * The motion is as if you are picking up an object
      * The forearm must not move
    - [8m30s] Exercise 4: With the bow held about 30° from the horizontal, use the same finger movement as for exercise 3 to lower the bow (about 1 inch) onto the violin strings then lift it off again.
      * Do this near the frog.
-     * Consider using the pinky grip to help with this
+     * Consider using the pinky grip training aid to help with this
    - [9m51s] Exercise 5: Hold the bow horizontally and slowly remove fingers from the bow hold.
      * Remove index finger first
      * Then middle finger